Data Processing Agreement¶

 |---|---|---|---|

-| Supabase | Database and authentication | All Customer Data | United States |
+| Supabase | Database and authentication | All Customer Data | United States (AWS us-east-1) |

-| Cloudflare | Application hosting, CDN, Workers | Request routing, static assets | Global (edge) |
+| Cloudflare | Application hosting, CDN, Workers | Request routing, static assets, backend execution | Global edge; customer data at rest remains US-only |

-| Anthropic | AI analysis (Claude API) | Workspace context in prompts | United States |
+| Anthropic | AI inference (Claude API) | Workspace context in AI prompts (details) | United States |

 | Stripe | Payment processing | Billing data | United States |

-| Sentry | Error monitoring | Technical error data | United States |
+| Sentry | Error monitoring | Technical error data (PII scrubbed; 10% trace sampling) | United States |

 6. Security Measures¶